marc1706/proFormell/proFormell/contrib/readme.txt

 Thank you for downloading this style.
 If you like it please consider donating, even one euro will help a lot.
 More information on my homepage.
-If you want to remove my credits in the overall_footer.html, please contact me on my homepage.

 Homepage:
 http://www.m-a-styles.de